FaisalAl-Tameemi/intro-to-react/chapter_1/__40_component_hierarchy.md

 ## Components Breakdown

-Let's practice this way of thinking about our web applications.
+Let's quickly practice this way of thinking about our web applications.

 In a scenario where we have to build a simple feature section of a web page with a video player on the side along the lines of: